Murder of Jim Matthews: Preliminary examination

-In February 2023, the Accused was bound over to stand trial for first-degree murder based on evidence presented at a preliminary examination in the Macomb County Circuit Court in New Baltimore, Michigan.
-Nichole Guertin testified that she had an intimate relationship with the Accused, that they smoked crack cocaine before Matthews came home from work, and that the Accused told her "when Jim gets home, I'm gonna kill him."
+In February 2023, Williamson was bound over to stand trial for first-degree murder based on evidence presented at a preliminary examination in the Macomb County Circuit Court in New Baltimore, Michigan.

+Nichole Guertin testified that she had an intimate relationship with Williamson, that they smoked crack cocaine before Matthews came home from work, and that the Accused told her "when Jim gets home, I'm gonna kill him."
 Forensic evidence was also presented showing that Matthews was struck in the head with a hammer more than 20 times and that his throat was also slit.

+No contest plea and sentence

+On April 20, 2023, Williamson pleaded no contest in the killing as well as the assaults and the unlawful imprisonments.
+On June 1, 2023, Williamson was sentenced to life in prison.